mpa139/allanlab/_pages/home.md

 </figure>

-The website template borrowed from <a href="https://www.allanlab.org/aboutwebsite.html">Allan Lab</a>.
+This website is built using [Jekyll](https://jekyllrb.com/) and adapted from borrowed from <a href="https://www.allanlab.org/aboutwebsite.html">Allan Lab</a>.